 Your support will help us promote the diversity and scope of educational and research opportunities in this region.

 Healthy, sustainable fisheries are the lifeblood of the coastal Maine economy.
-DEI has been working for the past 29 years with clammers, lobster fishers, scallopers, and others to enhance stocks through public aquaculture.
+DEI staff and researchers have been working since 1987 with clammers, lobster fishermen, scallopers, and others to enhance native stocks through public aquaculture.
 We conduct applied research to better understand the important biological, ecological, and physical mechanisms that result in healthy fisheries.
-And we help K-12 students and their teachers use science in a way that is relevant and relatable, and to understand the importance of ecological balance and responsible stewardship of the marine resources many of their families depend on financially.
+We help K-12 students and their teachers to use science in a way that is relevant and relatable, and to understand the importance of ecological balance and responsible stewardship of the marine resources many of their families depend on financially.